 Fertility can be a really overwhelming subject.
 There is so much misinformation about fertility that it’s easy for patients to get confused about what they should believe and what they should ignore.
-So, let’s share some of the most common myths about fertility and help you understand the real truth about this important subject.
+So, let’s share some of the most common myths about getting pregnant and help you understand the real truth about this important topic in reproductive medicine.

 MYTH #1: Infertility is a female problem.